philmst/Modern-Data-Mining-STAT-571/README.md

 # STAT-571
-Repo for homeworks
+Repository for group homeworks for STAT 571, modern data mining.

-We'll probably make a new directory for each hw.